 ❱❱ $250 provides school supplies for 10 students.

-Volunteer opportunities: Tutors and homework buddies work with students at partner schools.
-Volunteers also serve as guest speakers at career events and assist with outreach, marketing and development.
+Volunteer opportunities: Volunteers serve as tutors and guest speakers at career events, and assist with other events and outreach.

 What a donation can do:

-❱❱ $250 provides one month of water and nutritious snacks for resident activities and events.
+❱❱ $250 covers one month of water and nutritious snacks for resident activities and events.

 What a donation can do:

-❱❱ $250 helps a family graduate from Doorways’ shelter to its HomeStart supportive housing program, funding essentials like a new bed or kitchen supplies.
+❱❱ $500 supports a family graduating from Doorways’ shelter to its HomeStart supportive housing program, funding essentials like a new bed and kitchen supplies.

-❱❱ $2,500 funds one week of emergency shelter for a family escaping domestic violence.
+❱❱ $1,400 provides one week of shelter and services to a survivor escaping domestic violence.

-Volunteer opportunities: Volunteers 18 or older who have graduated high school are needed to assist with shelter coverage, children’s activities, interpretation, administrative support and fundraising.
+Volunteer opportunities: Volunteers 18 and older who have graduated from high school are needed to assist with shelter coverage, children’s activities, administrative support and fundraising.
 Individuals working directly with clients must complete at least 40 hours of training and a background check.
-Community groups, including youth and children, can help by organizing collection drives and fundraisers.
+Community groups, including youth and children, can help by organizing collection drives, fundraisers and awareness events, and by hosting educational prevention workshops led by Doorways’ staff.

 Dream Project